 Seattle Children's Hospital

 Seattle Children's Hospital is both a community hospital for greater Seattle and the pediatric referral center for the Northwest of the United States, providing specialty care to patients in the WWAMI region (Washington, Wyoming, Alaska, Montana, Idaho).
-Serving as the main clinical training site for pediatric residents, this 420-bed hospital is conveniently located one and one-half miles from the University of Washington campus in an attractive, residential neighborhood of Seattle.
+Serving as the main clinical training site for pediatric residents, this 420-bed hospital is conveniently located one and one-half miles from the University of Washington campus in a residential neighborhood of Seattle.
 The staff consists of University faculty and Seattle Children's full-time physicians, as well as private practicing physicians from the Seattle area.

 UWMC was ranked among the nation's top ten best general hospitals in recent U.S. News & World Report survey.
 Patients referred from UW Medicine sites and practitioners from WWAMI regional medical education program, a partnership between the UW School of Medicine and states of Washington, Wyoming, Alaska, Montana and Idaho that provides medical education for the five-state region.